salilkapur/SMCSim/README.md

  * Stat: {sim_ticks.pim}:  9514336000
  * Stat: {sim_ticks.host}:  21437286000

 * Some notes:
     * You can take a look at the simulation log files in:
-          SMC-WORK/scenarios/01/sgraph_page_rank-best-000001000/m5out
+     * SMC-WORK/scenarios/01/sgraph_page_rank-best-000001000/m5out
-          The visualization of the system is in config.dot.pdf The statistics reported from gem5 are in stats.txt
+     * The visualization of the system is in config.dot.pdf.
+The statistics reported from gem5 are in stats.txt
     * This scenario has the debugging messages enabled, so the statistics are not meaningful.
-        * To run a performance simulation and gather meaningful statistics you should uncomment a single line in the scenario script: vi ./scenarios/0-demo/1-singlepim-pagerank.sh Uncomment this line:
+    * To run a performance simulation and gather meaningful statistics you should uncomment a single line in the scenario script:
+      * vi ./scenarios/0-demo/1-singlepim-pagerank.sh
+      Uncomment this line:
       #   load_model gem5_perf_sim.sh
       Now remove the previous checkpoint:
       ./scenarios/0-demo/1-singlepim-pagerank.sh -r
       (VERY IMPORTANT: every time a hardware or firmware parameter is changed the checkpoint must be deleted and retaken):
       And run the simulation again:
      ./scenarios/0-demo/1-singlepim-pagerank.sh -o
       This time, no debugging messages will be displayed and statistics are meaningful.
     * The source code for the page-rank algorithm is available in:
       ./SW/PIM/kernels/sgraph_page_rank.c

     ----------------------- AN INTERACTIVE SCENARIO---------------------------
     * Run the second demo scenario: